 “And the sea gave up the dead which were in it; and death and hell delivered up the dead which were in them: and they were judged every man according to their works.
 And death and hell [the grave] were cast into the lake of fire.
 This is the second death, and whosoever was not found written in the book of life was cast into the lake of fire” (Revelation 20:13-15).

-No matter where the wicked have been placed when they died, whether in the sea or in the grave (which as we have discovered ws incorrectly interpreted as hell), the lost will be called back to life to pay the price for their lives of rebellion and their length of punishment will be in accordance with that determined by the redeemed based on what was recorded in the books.
+No matter where the lost have been placed when they died, whether in the sea or in the grave (which as we have discovered was incorrectly translated as hell), the lost will be called back to life to receive the judgment for their lives of rebellion and sin, and their length of punishment will be in accordance with that determined by the redeemed based on what was recorded in the books.
 Even those who have been cremated will be brought back to life; there is no escaping.

 Our names need to be written in that “book of life.”
-They can be written there only if we have confessed that Jesus is the Savior of mankind, and we have allowed Him to become our personal Savior; Who saves us from our sins and will not save us in our sins.
-“And thou shalt call His name Jesus: for He shall save His people from their sins” (Matthew 1:21, emphasis added).
+They can be written there only if we have confessed that Yahushua is the Savior of mankind, and we have allowed Him to become our personal Savior; Who saves us from our sins and will not save us in our sins.
+“And thou shalt call His name Yahushua [Yah (Yahuwah) saves]: for He shall save His people from their sins” (Matthew 1:21, emphasis added).
 He will keep us from falling because we have put our trust in Him to do for us what He has promised to do, and now it is His glory “to present you faultless before the presence of His glory with exceeding joy” (Jude 24, emphasis added).
-Jesus when he healed a man and forgave a lady caught in adultery told them “Go, and sin no more.”
+Yahushua, when he healed a man who was a paralytic and forgave a lady caught in adultery, told them “Go, and sin no more.”
 He was not telling them something that was impossible for them to do.
-“I can do all things through Christ which strengtheneth me” (Philippians 4:13).
+“I can do all things through Messiah which strengthens me” (Philippians 4:13).

-Does God get excited?
-You bet!
-We read in Zephaniah 3:17, “The LORD thy God in the midst of thee is mighty; He will save, He will rejoice over thee with joy; He will rest in His love, He will joy over thee with singing” (emphasis added).
+Does Elohim get excited?
+You bet He does!
+We read in Zephaniah 3:17, “Yahuwah thy Elohim in the midst of thee is mighty; He will save, He will rejoice over thee with joy; He will rest in His love, He will joy over thee with singing” (emphasis added).

 Even though our names may have been written in the “book of life,” they can be blotted out.
 “Let them be blotted out of the book of the living, and not be written with the righteous” (Psalm 69:28).
-“And the LORD said unto Moses, Whosoever hath sinned against Me, him will I blot out of My book” (Exodus 32:33).
+“And Yahuwah said unto Moses, whosoever hath sinned against Me, him will I blot out of My book” (Exodus 32:33).
 This is in contrast to the false teaching of “once saved; always saved.”

-If after having confessed that Jesus is your Savior and Lord and had your name written in the book of life, you turn your back on Him, God is left with no alternative but to blot out your name.
-We often hear about something called God’s unconditional love, which is never supported by Scripture, but we never hear about the justice of God.
-Jesus is to be our Savior and our Lord.
+If after having confessed that Yahushua is your Savior and Master and had your name written in the book of life, you turn your back on Him, Elohim is left with no alternative but to blot out your name.
+We often hear about something called Elohim’s unconditional love, which is never supported by Scripture, but we never hear about the justice of Elohim.
+Yahushua is to be our Savior and our Master.
 He will not force His will on us; the decisions you make on a daily basis will decide the outcome.
 One of the greatest lies that Satan has perpetrated is “once saved; always saved” and will result in the loss of untold numbers.
-Once saved, always saved as long as you stay submitted to God and walk in His ways through the indwelling power of God’s Spirit.
+You are once saved, always saved, as long as you stay submitted to Elohim and walk in His ways through the indwelling power of Elohim’s Spirit in one’s life.
 Once married, always married as long you stay committed and true to another.
 “But he that shall endure unto the end, the same shall be saved” (Mark 13:13, emphasis added).

 There is one more matter to consider.
 “And when He had opened the seventh seal, there was silence in heaven about the space of half an hour” (Revelation 8:1, emphasis added).
 I believe that this is done very early on during the one thousand years of being in heaven.
-When Jesus removes the last seal from the book that was sealed with seven seals (Revelation 5:1), this book can be opened, and we will see what is in it.
-It is not the same as the “book of life,” but it will be identical in content.
+When Yahushua removes the last seal, the seventh seal, from the book that was sealed with seven seals (Revelation 5:1), then this book can be opened, and we will see what is in it.
+It is not the same book as the “book of life,” but it will be identical in content.
 What does it contain?
-This book was probably written before the Father and the Son created the Universe and has been sealed since that time but now can be opened.
-And when it is opened there is dead silence for “about half an hour” in heaven!
+This book was written before the Father and the Son created the Universe and has been sealed since that time, but now it can be opened.
+And when it is opened there is dead silence for “about the space of half an hour” in heaven!
 Why?

 Psalm 139:15-16 sheds light on this.
 “My substance was not hid from Thee, when I was made in secret, and curiously wrought in the lowest parts of the earth.
 Thine eyes did see my substance, yet being unperfect; and in Thy book [the book sealed with seven seals] all my members were written, which in continuance were fashioned, when as yet there was none of them” (emphasis added).
-That book, which was sealed before the creation of the Universe, contains every detail of the lives of every redeemed individual from planet earth and will match with what is written in the “book of life.”
+That book, which was sealed before the creation of the Universe, contains every detail of the lives of every redeemed individual from planet earth and will match what is written in the “book of life.”
 Selah!
 Truly that is cause for pause and reflection.
-God did not predestinate your life to be what it is, but He did know you before you ever existed.
+Elohim did not predestinate your life to be what it is, but He did know you before you ever existed.
 “Elect, according to the foreknowledge of the Father” (1 Peter 1:2, emphasis added).
-God knows the end from the beginning (Isaiah 46:10) to the very minutest detail of us all and yet never interferes with our free will He made a part of us when He created us.
-Are there any words that can adequately extoll our God?
-And yet we can ask ourselves the question as the Psalmist did: “What is man, that Thou art mindful of him”?
+Elohim knows the end from the beginning (Isaiah 46:10) to the very minutest detail of us all, and yet He never interferes with our free will He made a part of us when He created us.
+Are there any words that can adequately extoll our Elohim?
+And yet we can ask ourselves the question as did the Psalmist: “What is man, that Thou art mindful of him”?
 (Psalm 8:4).
-Someday God will answer that question!
+Someday Elohim will answer that question!
 Go, Tell the World of Their Danger!

 - 1. How long will the saved stay in heaven before returning to the earth?